pytest-dev/pytest/doc/en/backwards-compatibility.rst

    After there's no hard *-1* on the issue it should be followed up by an initial proof-of-concept Pull Request.

-   This POC serves as both a coordination point to assess impact and potential inspriation to come up with a transitional solution after all.
+   This POC serves as both a coordination point to assess impact and potential inspiration to come up with a transitional solution after all.

    After a reasonable amount of time the PR can be merged to base a new major release.